tewali/linkedin_people/README.md

 # Notes

-This right now only get's the mail adresses for given linkedin-urls.
-If you want to save more than just the mail adress, adjust the mails.js file.
+This right now only exports the mail adresses to CSV for given linkedin-urls.
+I still save all the other information like work history at data/json_run_{DATE}.json